Ontario, British Columbia and Manitoba issue invitations to apply for provincial nomination

 The province also held rounds of invitations for candidates working in the following occupations.

-Manitoba invited 322 candidates through the Manitoba Provincial Nomination Program on January 12..
-To receive an invitation, candidates must meet a baseline of criteria specific to their program.
+On January 12, Manitoba invited 322 candidates through the Manitoba Provincial Nomination Program.
+To receive an invitation, candidates needed to meet requirements for their chosen program.
 In total, the province invited:

 © CIC News All Rights Reserved.
 Visit CanadaVisa.com to discover your Canadian immigration options.